ivan-korobkov/pdef/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-See the LICENSE.txt for a copy of the License.